wolframkriesing/tests2text/README.md

 Extract the test descriptions from a set of tests.
 **This project was made so one can read the tests, to understand what the code does.**

+## TL;DR
+- `git clone <this repo>`
+- `./run.sh npm install` install app inside a docker container (or if you really should still have a global nodejs installation, you can also do `npm install`)
+- `./run.sh npm run parse-file src/extractTextFromTests.spec.js`
+  show all test descriptions of a local test file
+- `./run.sh npm run parse-file https://katas.tddbin.com/katas/es1/language/global-api/parseInt.js`
+  show them from a remote file

 ## A use case
 Given a test file like the following
 ```javascript